 In these trying times, whether its helping healthcare workers with a free roadside assistance callout, or providing Members financial help for Membership costs, we're here when you need us.
 However, to ensure the upmost safety to both our Members and Patrols, we are taking extra precautions in the following ways:

-- Asking Members who contact us for assistance to let us know if they are at risk of the virus or in quarantine so we can help in the best and safest way
+- We're asking Members who contact us for assistance to let us know if they are at risk of the virus or in quarantine so we can help in the best and safest way.

-- Supporting emergency services vehicles, delivery vehicles and critical service providers that break down
+- We're supporting emergency services vehicles, delivery vehicles and critical service providers that break down.

 Please be aware that, for everyone's safety, we are unable to provide immediate roadside assistance for Members who are in quarantine.
 In this event, we will case manage the callout to ensure the Member receives transport home and the vehicle is tended to after a safe duration has passed.

 Adapting to the times